Human Fertilisation and Embryology Bill — Fertility treatment requires male role model — rejected — 20 May 2008 at 18:30

 Colin BreedSouth East CornwallLDem (front bench)aye

-Anne SnelgroveSouth SwindonLab (PPS)aye
+Anne SnelgroveSouth SwindonLab (minister)aye

 Mark FisherStoke-on-Trent CentralLabaye